macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

 {% include figure.html image="/pics/RosbotFollower/remoteSchematics.png" width="600" height="800" %}

-As a source of power you can use a Powerbank connected to the ESP
+As a source of power you can use a Powerbank connected to the ESP.
 #### Code
 Create new sketch in Arduino IDE and copy code:
 [ESP Remote Code](https://github.com/TheDarkPhoenix/RosbotFollowerESPRemote/blob/master/rosbot_remote.ino)